-The shift from an entity that supported violence in Kashmir and India in general into a ubiquitous pro-State entity hints at JuD's likely new trajectory of Islamic nationalism, fueled by the legitimacy of its jihadi roots.
-With highly motivated, trained, and fanatically committed cadres, JuD could find success in national politics or as a significant lobby.
-These many developments underscore JuD's apparent move into the mainstream, but also raise concerns about the direction of politics in Pakistan.

-Animesh Roul is the executive director (research) of the Society for the Study of Peace and Conflict,

-Animesh Roul is the executive director (research) of the Society for the Study of Peace and Conflict, a think tank based in New Delhi that focuses on security issues.
+of the Pakistani government consider its jihadi roots.
+With highly motivated, actors such as Saeed to be assets. trained, and fanatically committed There are clear signals that this cadres, JuD could find success in national is so, to include, for example, his politics or as a significant lobby.
+These participation in the de-radicalization many developments underscore JuD's and rehabilitation of former militants, apparent move into the mainstream, but as mentioned above.29 Other evidence is also raise concerns about the direction seen in the group's own conclaves and of politics in Pakistan. rallies, such as "Revival of Pakistan Ideology" and the Takbeer Conventions Animesh Roul is the executive director (research) that focus attention on its pro-Pakistan agenda.30 These conventions are usually of the Society for the Study of Peace and Conflict, a think tank based in New Delhi that focuses on security issues.
 He studies militant Islamist groups active in South Asia and has published widely on the subject.
 He has been awarded a M. Phil from the School of International Studies at the Jawaharlal Nehru University in New Delhi, India.